 A survey of the physical and human geography of the regions and nations of Russia and the other former Soviet republics, the Middle East, Africa, South Asia, East Asia Southeast Asia and the Pacific Realm.
 The approach is strongly historical emphasizing interconnections shared colonial backgrounds, and broader global contexts in the modern world.
 The course is aimed at non-specialists.

 GEOG 203 Introduction to Geographic Information Systems Credits: 4

 An introductory course covering the basic principles of geographic information systems focusing on such software programs as ARC-INFO and ARC-VIEW.

 A study of the geographical underpinnings and distribution of the main elements of culture, including population patterns, language, religion, political territorial organization, settlement, and economic livelihood.
 The environmental settings, geographic origins, diffusion, and geographic interrelationships of these culture traits are emphasized.

-GEOG 215 Introduction to Weather and Climate Credits: 4
+GEOG 215 Weather and Climate Credits: 4

 GEOG 309 Urban Geography Credits: 3

 Historical development, morphology and functions of urban places, including intercity relationships and the relationship between cities and their hinterlands; emphasis on American cities.

 GEOG 311 Economic Geography Credits: 3